-This portable heater is considered one of the best; it’s made out of plastic and steel.
+This battery operated heater is considered one of the best; it’s made out of plastic and steel.
 It’s powered by propane; it can heat a wide range of space, up to 225 square feet, at 4,000 to 9,000 BTUs per hour.
 The runtime can last up to 3 hours on the highest setting.

 It comes with a safety feature that ensures the heater will automatically turn off if it falls or detects that the oxygen levels are low.